-At the start of every season I sit down and take a look at my typical schedule, my motivational levels as of late, and where I might be having difficulty with tasks that need to get done.
+At the start of every season I sit down and take a look at my cleaning schedule and give it a reboot based on my motivational levels as of late, and where I might be having difficulty with tasks that need to get done.
 This year is a little bit different because I am making some pretty big changes in my life.

 As I’m sure you already know, from your own personal experience, 2020 was not a fun year in the slightest.
 While my family was lucky enough to have already set up working from home and we survived pretty well, it was tough staying home all the time.

 Between trying to keep the kid entertained and never having quiet time for myself, my mental health declined a lot.
 I didn’t really deep clean my house at all, we spent too much money on food delivery, and I spent a lot of time playing video games.

 So this Spring I decided to take some time to ease back into a normal and more productive schedule.
 I need to make changes, I need to get back to working the way I used to, and quite frankly I need to deep clean my house more often.

 However, before I can do all this I need to find my motivation to do so.
 So let’s start this off with a few things that worked to help motivate me to get things under control.

 One of my biggest problems was actually finding the motivation to clean my house.
 Sure the dishes got done, the garbage was taken out, and I’d vacuum weekly.
 But I wasn’t scrubbing walls, cleaning the light fixtures, cleaning out cabinets, or any other big jobs.